allegheny-college-cmpsc-404-spring-2025/course-materials/CODE_OF_CONDUCT.md

 Each module features a few different deliverable parts:

-- A Final Technical Report `FTR`, distributed as part of a given module repository
+- A Final Technical Report `FTR`, distributed in template form as part of a given module repository
 - A fully documented Pull Request (`PR`) to the appropriate repository or wholly new repository tied to a course/project milestone and/or key issue(s) which contains:
   - Workable, complete, documented source code addressing the request(s)/issue(s) presented
   - Well-defined responses questions/concerns and summary of included functionality